 Invoke the following function anywhere from your code to send a text message.
 In later section, we will learn how to send rich messages.

 That’s it!
 Try it out by creating two instances of the app and send message to each other by using above function.

 Download Sample Application

-You can download entire sample application from GitHubmesibo, android, ios
+You can download the entire sample application from GitHubmesibo, android, ios